 The royal message of social and industrial rapprochement was advertised to royalists and empire loyalists across the world.
 As the tours gained momentum, full reports and eye-catching photographs of the king and queen visiting the British working class in mines and factories became a staple feature of empire news.
 Simon Potter has shown how a modern, imperial press system promoted generalized images of the British world for home and dominion readers alike.
 The Imperial Press Conference of 1909 substantially reduced press cable rates to most parts of the empire, with a corresponding increase in the amount of home news sent out from Britain.
 The public doings of the king and queen were always a regular item of empire news, but international reporting of them on the industrial tours showed how coverage extended well beyond their appearances on state occasions and permeated deep into British social and industrial life.

 On all the tours, the democratic message was cemented by an infrastructure of practical arrangements that guaranteed the display of royalty to the people.
 Some of the practices used to present monarchy were extremely well-established, but the tours included ceremonial innovations as well, because what was at stake was the representational capacity of monarchy in a mass society.
-For official ceremonies there were tried and tested arrangements.
-When the king laid the foundation stone of the new Welsh National Museum in Cardiff’s Cathays Park, it was carried out on a special nine-foot raised platform, so that the crowds could witness the event.
+For official ceremonies, there were tried and tested arrangements.
+When the king laid the foundation stone of the new Welsh National Museum in Cardiff’s Cathays Park, it was carried out on a special nine-foot raised platform so that the crowds could witness the event.
 Similar displays, with the ubiquitous red carpet festooned with flowers and Union Flags, were erected in most sizable towns to receive the royal couple, while the file-past of local civic dignitaries was a standard feature at local stopping points.
 But less formal encounters demanded a change of routine.

 On tour, the royal party travelled mainly by car rather than by carriage – the new mode of transport redolent with modernity and practical efficiency rather than traditional ceremonial.
 Derby asked Stamfordham if the royal couple could be distinguished clearly from their entourage in the motorcade, because there had been complaints that many people did not recognize them.
 Stamfordham pointed out that the royal car had been specially remodeled for the Lancashire visit, with more windows and less wood trim to aid visibility.
 Derby pressed the point again, asking if it would be possible for the king and queen to sit in the back seat of the motor so as to display themselves more effectively.